Rafe2001/Social-Media-Analysis/README.md

-# Sociallytics - Social Media Performance Analysis
+# Sociallytics - Social Media Performance Analyzer

 A simple and effective analytics tool developed for the **Level Supermind Hackathon Pre-Hackathon Assignment**.
 This tool uses **Langflow**, **DataStax Astra DB**, and **Groq** to analyze engagement metrics from mock social media accounts and generate actionable insights.
 The application leverages Flask for the backend and integrates Chart.js for data visualization.